bryanguillen/countries/README.md

 * Background Color
 * Dark Theme
 * Additional Content + Buttons in Summary Page
-* Not Optimized (i.e. all countries are loaded at once, and filtering could be better)
+* Not Optimized (i.e. all countries are loaded at once)

-The reason for this is that my implementation was really focused around the fetching of data, managing that state across different routes, and also with different filters applied.
+The reason for this is that my implementation was really focused around:  **state management**.

-**Note: Given the all of the information above, it is worth emphasizing that this implementation is not the most performant nor entirely complete from a feature standpoint, as mentioned above.
-For more information, see improvements section.**
+Here, the focus was around implementing state management without Redux.
+As mentioned above, you could check more of that out at my blog, [here](https://bryg217.github.io/bryans-blog/posts/2-state/).

 ## Files of Focus